lance-waller-lab/2023-SISMID-Module-9-Spatial-Statistics/README.md

 ## Contact

-If you have any questions feel free to contact the following course instructors and TA's.
+If you have any questions feel free to contact the following course instructors and TA's, or send a message in the class Slack channel.

 Instructors: [Lance Waller](mailto:lwaller@emory.edu), [Howard Chang](mailto:hhchang.emory.edu)